interuss/dss/monitoring/uss_qualifier/rid/README.md

 ## Running locally

-This tool can be run locally on your system via the [run_locally.sh](../run_locally.sh) script.
+This tool can be run locally on your system via the [../run_locally.sh](../run_locally.sh) script.
 Please review that file to see the different options that can be configured before running instance locally.
-NB: A remote ID system to test must be available and configured before `run_locally.sh` is executed.
+NB: A remote ID system to test must be available and configured before `./run_locally.sh` is executed.
 A full mock RID system can be brought up locally using the [mock](mock/README.md)